matzayonc/tscompose/README.md

 #README
-this if file for teamspeak with sinusbot
+This if file for teamspeak with Sinusbot.

 Just start with
 > docker stack deploy -c .\stack.yml teamspeak